CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/Monitor-the-Network/Monitor-the-EVPN-Service.md

 With NetQ, you can monitor the number of nodes running the EVPN service, view switches with the sessions, total number of VNIs, and alarms triggered by the EVPN service.
-For an overview and how to configure EVPN in your data center network, refer to [Ethernet Virtual Private Network
+For an overview and how to configure EVPN in your data center network, refer to [Ethernet Virtual Private Network-EVPN](/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/).
-- EVPN](/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/).

 ### EVPN Service Card Workflow Summary